hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 The arquetype selection tells Maven which specific template to use when creating a project:

 - `archetypeArtifactId`: This is the specific arquetype to use.
-Currently the only arquetype available is `hotrod-archetype-sm-jar-app` that produces a ready-to-run project with SpringBoot, REST services, HotRod, MyBatis, Database Lifecycle, Sentinel, and OpenAPI 3.
+Currently the only arquetype available is `hotrod-archetype-sm-jar-app` that produces a ready-to-run project with SpringBoot, REST services, HotRod, MyBatis, Debbie, Sentinel, and OpenAPI 3.
 - `archetypeVersion`: The version of the maven arquetype.
 Choose at least `3.4.6`.

 #### App Configuration